apache/iotdb/docs/Download/README.md

   * Just download, unzip v0.12.x.zip, and modify conf/iotdb-engine.proeprties to let all the directories point to the folders set in previous version (or the backup folder).
   You can also modify other settings if you want.
   * Stop IoTDB v0.11 or v0.10 instance, and start v0.12.x, then the IoTDB will upgrade data file format automatically.
+We are able to read and write when data files are upgrading.
+  * After a log `All files upgraded successfully!` printed, the upgrading completes.
   * __NOTICE 1: V0.12 changes many settings in conf/iotdb-engine.properties, so do not use previous
     configuration file directly.__
   * __NOTICE 2: V0.12 doesn't support upgrade from v0.9 or lower version, please upgrade to v0.10 first if needed.__
+  * __NOTICE 3: We don't recommend to delete data before the upgrading finished.
+The deletion will fail if you try to delete data in the storage group with upgrading files.__

 - How to upgrade from v.10.x to v0.11.x?
   * The data format (i.e., TsFile data) of v0.10.x and v0.11 are compatible, but the WAL file is